Emmanuelle Béart

-Emmanuelle Béart (born 14 August 1963) is a French film and television actress, who has appeared in over 60 film and television productions since 1972.
+Emmanuelle Béart (born 14 August 1963) is a French actress who has appeared in over 60 film and television productions since 1972.
 An eight-time César Award nominee, she won the César Award for Best Supporting Actress for the 1986 film Manon des Sources.
 Her other film roles include La Belle Noiseuse (1991), A Heart in Winter (1992), Nelly and Mr. Arnaud (1995), Mission: Impossible (1996) and 8 Women (2002).

 Early life

-Béart was born Emmanuelle Béhart-Hasson in St. Tropez (some sources say Gassin), on the French Riviera, the daughter of Geneviève Galéa (pseudonym of Geneviève Guillery), a former model who is of Croatian, Greek and Maltese descent, and Guy Béart, a singer and poet.
-Her Egyptian-born father's family was of Sephardic Jewish descent, who later sought refuge in Lebanon during his childhood.
+Emmanuelle Béart was born in Gassin, on the French Riviera, the daughter of Geneviève Galéa (pseudonym of Geneviève Guillery), a former model who is of Croatian, Greek and Maltese descent, and Guy Béart, a singer and poet.
+Her Egyptian-born father's family was of Sephardic Jewish descent, who sought refuge in Lebanon during his childhood.

 She has a half-sister, Ève (born 1959), on her father's side and six half-siblings on her mother's side; Ivan, Sarah and Mikis Cerieix from her mother's relationship with Jean-Yves Cerieix and Olivier Guespin, Lison and Charlotte from her mother's relationship with Jean-Jacques Guespin.

-In her late teens, she spent her summer vacation with the English-speaking family of a close friend of her father in Montreal.
-She stayed with Beverly Mellen and William Sofin and their two children Andrew and Sean Sofin, who took her in as their own.
+In her late teens, she spent her summer vacation in Montreal with the English-speaking family of William Sofin, a close friend of her father.
 At the end of the summer, the family invited her to stay with them and complete her baccalauréat at Collège International Marie de France.
-They have remained close friends.
+They remained close friends.

 Career

 Béart got an acting role in 1976 film Tomorrow's Children.
 In her teens she appeared in bit parts in television.
 Upon graduating from the Collège International Marie de France in Montreal, she returned to France to attend drama school in Paris.
 A short time later, she was cast in her first adult role in a film, and in 1986 she achieved fame with her role opposite Yves Montand, playing the avenging daughter in French hit Manon des Sources.
 For her performance, she won the 1987 César Award for Best Supporting Actress.
 In the 1987 film Date with an Angel, she starred as the Angel.
-In 1995, she won the Silver St. George for Best Actress award at the 19th Moscow International Film Festival for her starring role in film A French Woman.
+In 1995, she won the Silver St. George award for Best Actress at the 19th Moscow International Film Festival for her starring role in film A French Woman.